Texas to New Mexico Car Shipping (2024 Cost Guide)

 Do you need car insurance when shipping your car from Texas to New Mexico?

-If you’re not driving the vehicle from Texas to New Mexico, it’s not required to have typical car insurance.
+If you’re not driving the vehicle from Texas to New Mexico, you aren't required to have typical car insurance.
 Your car hauler should have adequate insurance if an accident happened on the drive to New Mexico, which you should verify before loading your car in Texas.

 How long does it take to ship a car from Texas to New Mexico?

 Car shipping companies can travel about 500 miles per day.
-With the trip from Texas to New Mexico being about 406 miles, that’s as fast as about 1 day.
-But most car transporting companies will take 1-4 days to go from Texas to New Mexico.
+The trip from Texas to New Mexico is about 401 miles, and that’s as fast as about 1 day.
+However, most car transport companies will take 1-4 days to travel from Texas to New Mexico.